Most investors get exposure to bonds through funds run by an experienced portfolio manager. There are several different types of bond fund:

 Bond sectors - one year performance

-A combination of low interest rates and quantitative easing has pushed bond yields down to historically low levels.
-When yields fall bond prices rise, so over the past few years investors have enjoyed heathy gains, as well as income, from bond investments.
+This is because a combination of low interest rates and quantitative easing have pushed bond yields down to historically low levels.
+When yields fall bond prices rise.
+So in recent years investors have made healthy gains, as well as income, from bond investments.
 This isn't a guide to future returns though.

-If the economic outlook deteriorates or remains benign, interest rates could stay lower for longer, which means bonds have the potential to remain popular with investors and could keep prices higher.
-But if inflation or interest rates rise, there could be periods of volatility should not be ruled out, particularly if we enter a rising inflation or interest rate environment.
+If the economic outlook gets worse, interest rates could stay lower for longer.
+This means bonds could remain popular with investors and could keep prices higher.
+But if inflation or interest rates rise, there could be periods of volatility.

 |Annual percentage growth|